carbon-design-system/carbon-addons-website/docs/contributing.md

 We enforce some style rules for code in this repository using [eslint](http://eslint.org/).
 You can install a linting addon to a lot of editors and IDEs that will follow our linting rules.

-If you decide to not install a linter addon, or cannot, you can run `npm run lint` to get a report of any style issues.
+If you decide to not install a linter addon, or cannot, you can run `yarn run lint` to get a report of any style issues.
 Any issues not fixed will be caught during CI, and will prevent merging.

 ## Commit Message Guidelines

 We use commit message guidelines based on the [Angular Commit Conventions](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit), using `Commitizen` as a CLI wizard to walk developers through writing their commit message.

-This CLI wizard can either be installed by the developer to the global `npm` scope by running `npm i -g commitizen`, or it can be used as a dev dependency on this project by running `npm run commit`.
+This CLI wizard can either be installed by the developer to the global `npm` scope by running `yarn i -g commitizen`, or it can be used as a dev dependency on this project by running `yarn run commit`.

 After the commit message has been submitted, it is checked by [`husky`](https://www.npmjs.com/package/husky) and [`commitlint`](https://www.npmjs.com/package/commitlint) to ensure it is syntactically correct.